Fairspace

 • Click Assign Role

 • Select Filter by clients from the drop down menu and search for role name view-users.
-Then click Asign role.
+Then click Assign.

 Now everything should be ready to start using Fairspace: